The Complete Guide To Processing Card-Not-Present Transactions

 Additional layers of security may be worth looking into as well, especially if your livelihood involves online sales.
-Some major tools to help combat card not present fraud include:
+Some major tools to help combat card-not-present fraud include:

 How Much Do CNP Transactions Affect My Business?

 If you run an online business, your focus should be on making sure you have the appropriate security measures enabled with a good payment processor — preferably one that does the bulk of the work for you!
-At the end of the day, you will take the hit from chargebacks and fraud if you don’t have the right protections, especially for CNP transactions where there is so much potential for for fraud.
+At the end of the day, you will take the hit from chargebacks and fraud if you don’t have the right protections, especially for CNP transactions, where there is so much potential for fraud.